NVentimiglia/DotNetCoreUnity3d/README.md

 # Unity Example

 look at the code.
 Everything runs from Debug ContextMenu commands on the debug behaviour instance (on the main camera).
+Running the app is required for the chat demo due to main thread callback mechinism.